egoist/tsup/README.md

 For complete usages, please dive into the [docs](https://tsup.egoist.sh).

-For all configraution options, please see [the API docs](https://paka.dev/npm/tsup#module-index-export-Options).
+For all configuration options, please see [the API docs](https://paka.dev/npm/tsup#module-index-export-Options).

 ## 💬 Discussions